Terms and Conditions

 15. Term and Termination

-15. 1.
+15.1.
 This Contract shall come into force upon acceptance of Lexia’s Quotation in accordance with condition 2.1 or such other date as may be specified in the Quotation.
-Subject to condition 15.3 the Contract shall continue in force for the Term.
+Subject to condition 15.3 the Contract shall continue in force until such time as there are no Publisher Products and Publisher Services being provided by Lexia (“Term”).

 15.3.
 Without prejudice to any other rights or remedies which Lexia may have, Lexia may terminate the Contract with immediate effect, without liability to the Customer on giving the Customer written notice if: